 Bernville is a tiny borough located in the state of Pennsylvania.
 With a population of 902 people and just one neighborhood, Bernville is the 850th largest community in Pennsylvania.
+Bernville has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Also of interest is that Bernville has more people living here who work in computers and math than 95% of the places in the US.

 In Bernville, however, the average commute to work is quite long.
-On average, people spend 30.77 minutes each day getting to work, which is significantly higher than the national average.
+On average, people spend 30.92 minutes each day getting to work, which is significantly higher than the national average.

 As is often the case in a small borough, Bernville doesn't have a public transportation system that people use for their commute.

 The people who call Bernville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bernville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bernville include German, Irish, Polish, Lebanese, and Italian.
+Important ancestries of people in Bernville include German, Irish, Lebanese, Polish, and Italian.

 The most common language spoken in Bernville is English.
 Other important languages spoken here include Polish and Spanish.